The Power to Be Present

 Three Steps to Mindfulness at Work

-One of my favorite books is by Eckhart Tolle and it is called “The Power of Now.”
-It isn’t a book that one can pick up and read based on a recommendation.
-In fact, I owned the book for about two years before it made enough sense to me to finish it.
-I would start to read it, but I didn’t get it.
-Now, I do.
-Now I understand the importance of today, the importance of recognizing that today is really all we have.
-Tomorrow hasn’t been promised to us, and yesterday is behind us.
+One of my favorite books is by Eckhart Tolle.
+It’s “The Power of Now.”
+It’s a unique book.
+It tells about the importance of recognizing that today is all we have.
+There is no promise of tomorrow, and yesterday is behind us.
 We can’t change it, and we can’t relive it.
 It is gone.

-First, appreciate.
-Every moment that you experience in your life, good, bad, and indifferent, is an experience that can teach.
-Difficult experiences make us stronger so that we may face the next difficulty with an added level of grace.
-Pleasant experiences teach us that we are worthy of good things.
+Pleasant experiences teach us that we’re worthy of good things.
 We can find ourselves so focused on the future that we don’t stop and appreciate what is right in front of us.

 I remember driving my children to elementary school.
-Each morning I would I would find myself frustrated in their inability to get ready on time or to wear what I thought they should wear.
-So many of those morning drives turned into arguments that by the time they got out of the car all three of us were emotionally exhausted.
+Each morning I focused on their inability to get ready on time or to wear what I thought they should wear.
+So many of those morning drives turned into arguments.
+By the time they got out of the car all three of us were emotionally exhausted.

-It wasn’t until much later that I realized I missed what was right in front of me.
-It was then that I realized that those mornings of riding in the car, that half-hour drive, that time with my kids, to talk to listen, to just “be” – those half-hour drives were in fact a gift, not a chore.
+It was years later that I finally realized I missed what was right in front of me.
+It was then that I realized that the half-hour drive with my kids was a gift.
+A time to talk and to listen.
 I spent years planning on their future, planning on my future, but each day I was missing the present.

-Second, prepare, don’t obsess.
-The best way to prepare for the future is to be present in today.
-I say that because it is today that the lessons are being taught.
-As you think about your career tomorrow, recognize what it is about today that is working or that which is not working.
 Be present at your meetings.
 Put the phone away.
 Stop thinking about what you need to do after work.
-Take the moment you are in and just “be” there.
+Take the moment you’re in and “be” there.
 When you do that you will begin to see things that you didn’t notice before.

 Accept what is.
-It is only once you accept today and release all of the negative emotion and stresses that you have associated with it, that you will begin to appreciate today.
-Even the struggles will be appreciated once you accept what is.
-The very moment that you do that, accept today, is the very moment that tomorrow will begin to unfold for you.
+Even the struggles will seem like gifts once you accept what is.
+The very moment that you accept today, tomorrow will begin to unfold for you.

-Stop trying to control each fiber of your life.
-Appreciate where you are, prepare yourself for tomorrow by being present in today, and accept your circumstances as they are.
+I invite you to stop trying to control each fiber of your life.
+(I invite me to do that too, it’s not easy and it takes practice!)
+Appreciate where you are.
+Prepare yourself for tomorrow by being present in today.
 Let go of your plans.
-Just stop and listen, the answers will find you.
+Stop and listen, the answers will find you.